Meet Our Team

 Ron is an incurable teacher and lifelong learner with a passion for supporting those seeking to improve their own lives and well-being.
 He is especially passionate about reducing stigma related to mental health.
 He views every person and every journey as unique and believes that we change the world around us only by changing the world within.

 • While he found professional success as a science teacher, Ron struggled for most of his life with anxiety, major depression, and ADHD.
-Growing up he tended to view his symptoms as personal shortcomings and eventually sought to overcome these with workaholism while masking emotional pain with alcohol abuse.
+Growing up he tended to view his symptoms as personal shortcomings and sought to mask emotional pain with alcohol abuse.

 A sudden health crisis in 2014 left him unable to tolerate the many prescription medications he was taking and the ensuing symptoms left him deeply suicidal and unable to work.
 He was eventually able to foster the self-awareness and willingness to evolve away from toxic patterns of thinking and behavior and to recognize and process painful emotions.
 He obtained his peer support certification in 2021 and has specialized in the practical use of mindfulness in dealing with grief, difficult emotions, and chronic pain.
 He finds the most satisfaction in life helping others, playing music, and hanging out with his basset hound Louie.